EDUCBA

 17. TV Anchor and many more.

-There are a lot of options available out there, yes, but you just cannot get up one day and decide to become an RJ and you would become one!
-Every role has its requirements and you must fulfill them in order to play that role well.
+There are many options available out there, but you cannot get up one day and decide to become an RJ and you would become one!
+Every role has requirements that you must fulfill to play well.

-Radio Jockeys are required to have complete knowledge of their city and also the current affairs of the world.
+Radio Jockeys are required to have complete knowledge of their city and the world’s current affairs.
 They must know how to grip their audience because their voice is their only weapon.
 You must know where the interests of your listeners lie.

-As far as Journalism and news media is concerned, though you would be reading off of a teleprompter, the job expects you to be completely immersed in the affairs of the world.
-You have to know what is happening in the USA currently and what happened in Germany years ago.
-How the past is affecting the present and what the future holds for everybody, you must know it all!
+As far as Journalism and news media are concerned, though you would be reading off of a teleprompter, the job expects you to be completely immersed in the world’s affairs.
+You have to know what is happening in the USA and what happened in Germany years ago.
+You must know how the past affects the present and what the future holds for everybody!

-Filming and directing is not an easy job either.
+Filming and directing is not easy job either.
 You cannot give your audience films that already pictured that story.
-You have to be creative and adapt to your viewer’s interests every time you get behind a camera.
-To give a crowd of millions what they desire in the most appropriate manner can be really challenging.
+You must be creative and adapt to your viewer’s interests whenever you get behind a camera.
+Giving a crowd of millions what they desire in the most appropriate manner can be challenging.

-Speaking of appropriate, that is something you must keep in mind when you get into mass communication.
-You have to remember that you are influencing people of all ages and manner and that means you must know what is right and for whom?
-It is either right or wrong, there is no grey area here!
+Speaking of appropriate, you must remember that when you get into mass communication.
+You must remember that you are influencing people of all ages and manners, which means you must know what is right and for whom?
+It is either right or wrong; there is no grey area here!

-But enough with the challenges, don’t they come in every field and career.
+But enough with the challenges, don’t they come in every field and career?
 Let’s discuss the good things.
-If still in doubt about choosing this as your career, let us take a look at the advantages mass communication has to offer.
-This will definitely help you with your decision.
+If you are still in doubt about choosing this as your career, let us look at the advantages mass communication offers.
+This will help you with your decision.

-1. You become immortal: No, not like vampires, but yes, your work does make immortal i.e whatever you write or publish stays for a very long time and your audience can go through your work over and over again.
-With channels like YouTube, even your appearance on the TV can be reviewed anytime.
+1. You become immortal: No, not like vampires, but yes, your work does make you immortal, i.e., whatever you write or publish stays for a very long time, and your audience can go through your work repeatedly.
+With channels like YouTube, even your appearance on TV can be reviewed anytime.

-2. You get to entertain your audience: Now, this might sound a bit philosophical but the greatest joy in life comes not when you are happy but when you are able to make others happy and what better way to showcase that ability than being in the field of mass communication.
+2. You get to entertain your audience: Now, this might sound a bit philosophical, but the greatest joy in life comes not when you are happy but when you can make others happy, and what better way to showcase that ability than being in the field of mass communication?

-4. You become a trusted source for help: You might be advertising a company’s product or presenting certain news but what you don’t realise is how many people you are helping when you do so.
-Your opinion and response make the audience make some very crucial decisions in life.
-You become the person they go-to in case they need help.
+4. You become a trusted source for help: You might be advertising a company’s product or presenting certain news, but you don’t realize how many people you are helping when you do so.
+Your opinion and response make the audience make crucial life decisions.
+You become the person they go to in case they need help.

-Every mass communication job will offer you a paycheque and maybe even foreign trips, but not many jobs will make you a people’s person.
-And just like to achieve anything extraordinary, you have to earn it.
-You will have to give it your everything and make sacrifices along the way.
-Long working days and sleepless nights might become your routine but you always have to be dedicated.
+Every mass communication job will offer you a paycheque and maybe even foreign trips, but not many jobs will make you a people person.
+And like to achieve anything extraordinary, you have to earn it.
+You will have to give it everything and make sacrifices along the way.
+Long working days and sleepless nights might become your routine, but you must always be dedicated.
 Why?

-There are hundreds and thousands of people you reach every day, you influence them and inspire them.
-That makes Mass Communication the toughest job of them all, don’t you think?
+You reach hundreds and thousands of people every day; you influence and inspire them.
+That makes Mass Communication the most challenging job of them all.

 Recommended Articles

 This has been a guide to Mass Communication.
-Here we discuss a brief overview with 4 Subcategories of Mass Communication.
+Here we discuss a brief overview of the 4 Subcategories of Mass Communication.
 You may also look at the following articles to learn more –

 1. What is Telegram?